isomerpages/ogp-pioneerpri/_our-curriculum/Physical Education, Art and Music.md

 <tbody>
 <tr>
 <td width="623">
-<p>P3 &ndash; Ethnic Percussion Programme</p>
+	<p><b>P3 &ndash; Ethnic Percussion Programme</b></p>
-<p>Students are given hands-on experience to learn the local ethnic percussion instruments in an ensemble setting.
+<p align="justify">Students are given hands-on experience to learn the local ethnic percussion instruments in an ensemble setting.
 This participatory programme enables students to learn more about each other&rsquo;s culture, appreciate social cohesiveness and how music can bring people together.</p>
 </td>
 </tr>
 <tr>
 <td width="623">
-<p>P4 &ndash; Digital Music Programme</p>
+<p><b>P4 &ndash; Digital Music Programme</b></p>
-<p>Students are equipped with technological skills in using digital tools to create music.
+<p align="justify">Students are equipped with technological skills in using digital tools to create music.
 They connect their understanding of music with the role of music in society &ndash; such as media, film, advertisement.
 They learn to critique each other&rsquo;s music works, while at the same time develop the attitudes of respecting intellectual property rights.</p>
 </td>
 </tr>
 <tr>
 <td width="623">
-<p>P5 &ndash; Ukulele and Cajon Programmes</p>
+<p><b>P5 &ndash; Ukulele and Cajon Programmes</b></p>
-<p>Students learn to play instruments with good tone, expression and appropriate playing techniques.
+<p align="justify">Students learn to play instruments with good tone, expression and appropriate playing techniques.
 The programmes aim to give them strong foundation to develop their musical skills.</p>
 </td>
 </tr>
 <tr>
 <td width="623">
-<p>P6 &ndash; Ukulele and Afro-Brazilian Percussion Programmes</p>
+<p align="justify"><b>P6 &ndash; Ukulele and Afro-Brazilian Percussion Programmes</b></p>
-<p>Students experience music from different dimensions, deepen their capacities to form strong connections with other music and apply related ideas drawn from the music to other areas of life.</p>
-<p>They are equipped with instrumental playing skills which is life-long learning that could last them through to their adulthood.</p>
+<p>Students experience music from different dimensions, deepen their capacities to form strong connections with other music and apply related ideas drawn from the music to other areas of life.<br>They are equipped with instrumental playing skills which is life-long learning that could last them through to their adulthood.</p>
 </td>
 </tr>
 </tbody>